Objectives of the service

 As infrastructures become more complex and safety concerns gain in importance, the Structural Health Monitoring becomes a discipline of capital importance.

 Dams are infrastructures that are potentially very dangerous as they hold a huge amount of water with tremendous destructive power.
 Dam failure can lead to massive loss of life and capital.
 Hence automatic monitoring techniques that allow early warning on unexpected events bring a high level of confidence to the dam managers.

 In order to achieve a really useful and reasonably automatic early warning system, several features are of great importance: careful selection of representative measurement points, robustness in the measurement system, continuous data acquisition, automated data analysis and behavioural modelling.

 The service concept is to integrate GNSS 3D monitoring of a discrete number of points in real time, combined with long-term wide area ground movement monitoring provided by InSAR, to deliver a complete displacement monitoring of both, the dam body and the surroundings (abutments, slopes, etc.).

 The complete system is divided into the following subsystems.

-Comprises all the hardware and software to acquire and process GNSS measurements in order to obtain the motion vector of each target point in real-time.
+Comprises all the hardware and software to acquire and process GNSS measurements in order to obtain the motion vector of each target point.